“Ideas for Growing in All Areas of Life,” Personal Development: Children’s Guidebook (2019)

 Memorize a favorite scripture, poem, or song.

-hello and other basic words in another language.
+Learn to say hello and other basic words in another language.
 Practice with someone who speaks that language, if possible.

 Write a story about your life or about a family member.